endanke/kotlin-mpp-framework-skeleton/README.md

 ## Additional notes

 - The API of the kotlin-multiplatform plugin changes frequently, so this sample might be already outdated, as I was working on it a couple months ago.
 I'll try to update it when I can, but feel free to write me any questions related to the configuration.
-- The fat framework generation process of the kotlin-multiplatform output will be easier in the future releases.
-See: https://github.com/JetBrains/kotlin-native/issues/2574#issuecomment-480264335
+- Update: Since 1.3.30 fat framework generation tasks are available. ~~The fat framework generation process of the kotlin-multiplatform output will be easier in the future releases.
+See: https://github.com/JetBrains/kotlin-native/issues/2574#issuecomment-480264335~~
-- Currently the .def file for the `PlatformLib` interoperability is generated with a script to include the correct folder paths.
-This is probably not needed anymore, but I haven't tested a new configuration yet.
+- Update: Fixed configuration example, no need for generated .def file anymore.~~Currently the .def file for the `PlatformLib` interoperability is generated with a script to include the correct folder paths.
+This is probably not needed anymore, but I haven't tested a new configuration yet.~~
-- On iOS, the simulator architecture probably needs to be removed from the generated frameworks before submitting it to the App Store.
+- On iOS, the simulator architecture probably needs to be removed from the generated fat frameworks before submitting it to the App Store.
 This wasn't tested, but a similar solution could work: https://medium.com/@crafttang/how-to-upload-an-app-with-universal-framework-to-appstore-49e50a461109